Camping With Kids: Tips & Advice for Family Camping Adventures

 Geocaching, simply put, is like a large-scale, modern-day treasure hunt.
 Kids love it.
 Adults love it.
 Need we say more?

 Cooking is one of the best parts of camping – you get to enjoy what you worked on!
 Let’s start with setting up a proper cooking site, then take a look at some easy recipes.

-- Decide how to use your fire pit.
-Most people prefer to set a stand over the fire and hang a pot or roast over it.
+- Decide how to use your fire pit: Most people prefer to set a stand over the fire and hang a pot or roast over it.
 Guidelines for fire pits can vary.
-Some campgrounds only allow them in certain areas, while others may insist the fire pit itself be hung off the ground.
+Some campgrounds (especially in national or state parks) only allow them in certain areas, while others may insist the fire pit itself be hung off the ground.

 As you continue camping, you’ll figure out what works best for your family and the types of campgrounds you prefer to visit.
 Don’t be afraid to experiment a little, but do have a backup plan just in case.